progprnv/Python-Essentials-For-Cybersecurity-Day-1-to-Day-10/README.txt

 By the end of the course, you will have the knowledge to build a simple cybersecurity tool, integrating various concepts and techniques learned throughout the ten days.
 This hands-on approach ensures you gain practical skills that are directly applicable to real-world cybersecurity challenges.

-Clone this repository to access all the materials and code examples to follow along with the course.
+Clone this repository to access all the materials and code examples.

-qn 1

-Create a Book class with the following attributes:

-- title
-- author
-- publication_date
-- borrowed (boolean)

-Methods:

-- borrow()
-- return_book()
-- display_details()

-Write a Python program to:

-1. Create a Book object
-2. Borrow the book
-3. Display book details
-4. Return the book

-qn 2:
-Write a program to print the elements of a 2D array using nested for loops.

-Scenario: A data analyst wants to display customer data.

-Input: [["John", 25], ["Jane", 30], ["Bob", 35]]